openedx/edx-documentation/en_us/discovery_api/source/api_reference/reference.rst

      - Description
    * - ``count``
      - integer
-     - The number of objects in our system.
+     - The number of objects in the system.
    * - ``next``
      - string
      - The URL for the next page of results.